-For the past 18 years, Cynthia McFadden has travelled the world reporting for ABC News.
-Her distinguished work has won many of broadcasting's most coveted awards including the Emmy, the Peabody, the Dupont and the Foreign Press Award.
-For the past seven years she has been the co-anchor of the celebrated news broadcast, Nightline.
+After two decades with ABC News, Cynthia McFadden recently joined NBC News as a senior legal and investigative correspondent contributing to all NBC platforms.
+Her distinguished work has won many of broadcasting’s most coveted awards including the Emmy, the Peabody, the Dupont and the Foreign Press Award.
+For nine years she was the co-anchor of the celebrated news broadcast, Nightline.
+She also appeared occasionally on the news magazine show Primetime.

 She has interviewed a variety of world leaders including the presidents of the United States, Pakistan, Rwanda and Chile and the Prime Minister of Great Britain.
 Her interview with President George W. Bush was the only extensive network interview the President ever gave on his faith.
 She filed a series of extensive interviews with Senator Hillary Clinton during the presidential campaign of 2008 and subsequently travelled with her around the world once she became Secretary of State (including a memorable joint interview with Secretary of Defense Robert Gates).